-Additional information on the State's capital assets can be found in Note 8 of the notes to the financial statements of this report.
+Additional information on the State's capital assets and significant commitments related to future capital expenditures can be found in Note 8 and Note 18, respectively, of the notes to the financial statements.

 Debt Administration

 The State issues both general obligation bonds and revenue bonds.
 General obligation bonds are backed by the full faith and credit of the State.
 Revenue bonds are backed by a revenue source and restricted funds as specified in the bond resolution.
 Revenue bonds are generally designed to be self-supporting from the revenue source related to the program financed.
 On November 8, 2016, voters passed an Amendment to the Arkansas Constitution Concerning Job Creation, Job Expansion and Economic Development (Issue No. 3, 2016).
 Provisions of this amendment removed the limitation on the principal amount of general obligation bonds, which were not to exceed 5.00% of general revenue as stated in Amendment 82 of the Arkansas Constitution, in order to attract large economic development projects.
 The provisions of this amendment also redefined the economic development financing restrictions as imposed by Amendment 62 of the Arkansas Constitution, which applies to Arkansas counties and municipalities.